cristi2019255/MultimediaRetrieval/README.md

 1) In order to get the project started first run the following command: `pip install -r requirements.txt`
-2) In order to create the database run `docker-compose up`
+2) In order to create the database run `docker-compose up` 2.1) If you want to use our cloud database with extracted features just change the `.env` file and run next step without running `docker-compose up`
 3) Now you can run `python3 main.py` to start the application

 Enjoy!